-From age 3, my older son had displayed signs of his inborn talent and likely inclination – art, architecture, engineering and their not too distant relatives – animation, etc. which I realized from his love and unbelievable giftedness in drawing, coloring and building things.
-By age 7, he told me categorically “Mommy, when I grow up, I want to become an Architect and an Engineer!”
-And I was like “Woo hoooo!!!
-Slow down boy!
-Those are two separately TOUGH professions.
-You may have to choose one!”
-But then he insisted stating that he wanted to design and build structures.
-Through the years he has grown to be a genius in art and animation.
-But that’s a story for another day.
-This is about the younger boy.
+From age 3, my older son had displayed signs of his inborn talent and likely inclination – art, architecture, engineering and their not-too-distant relatives – animation, etc. which I realised from his love and unbelievable giftedness in drawing, colouring and building things.
+By age 7, he told me categorically –

-“Whaaaat?”
-I enquired to be sure of what I just heard.
+You bet I was not having any of this.
+“WHAAAT!?!?”
+I pressed forward to be sure of what I just heard.

 “That’s why I don’t ever want to become an adult.”

+Argh!
+My heart sank.
+My head raced in sprints around the world and back.
 “Don’t say that!
 You can’t be a baby forever.
 You’re supposed to grow up!”

 “Mommy I know what I want to be when I grow up!”
 My eyes lit up like the midday sun.

-WHAAAAAAAT?!?!?
+He said W-H-A-A-A-T?!?!?
 Whatever is that?!?!
 My thoughts were racing in utter bewilderment.
 But I had to contain it so as not to frighten the young lad.
 Surely, kids will teach you a whole new level of emotional intelligence.

-“Hahahahahahaha!
-Super heroes are not real darling!
+“Hahaha!
+Superheroes are not real darling!
 They don’t exist, I have told you that before!”

 How do I manage this?
 What do I do?
 How do I get this little boy to take a leaf from his big brother?

-L’ori iro! (what a lie!)
+L’ori iro!
+(What a lie!)
 This boy is trying me.
 “Really?
-Fire fighter?
-Why a Fire fighter?”
+Firefighter?
+Why a Firefighter?”

 “Mommy, our teacher said we should wear a costume for our career day.
-I want a Fire fighter costume!”
+I want a Firefighter costume!”

 “Because I want to save people’s lives.”

 “Good day everyone.
 My name is Jermahl Kadiri.
 I am 5 years old.
-When I grow up I will like to be a fire fighter, to take out wild fires and save people’s lives and teach them how to be safe.
+When I grow up, I will like to be a firefighter, to take out wildfires and save people’s lives, and teach them how to be safe.
 Do you know how to be safe?
-Come, let Captain Jermahl show you.”
+Come, let Captain Jermahl show you!”

 “That’s not a good profession!
 Stop him from saying it now and redirect his words before it becomes too ingrained for him to change it.”

-And so I progressed through life engaging as a muffled representation of myself until I eventually came around a few full circles and found the courage to embrace my genius and unashamedly affirm that “THIS IS ME!”
+I progressed through life engaging as a muffled representation of myself until I eventually came around a few full circles and found the courage to embrace my genius unashamedly and affirm that THIS IS ME!

 Cheers,